-The FM1 form is a technical part of the divorce procedure.
+If you are planning on completing an application to the family court system in the UK then you need to speak to a mediator first.
 The form should be completed and signed by a mediator and their client.
-If the client has been present at MIAM meetings (Mediation and Information and Assessment Meetings) then your mediator can compete section 1 of the FM1 form to provide evidence to the court that such meetings have been completed.
-This is the usual state of affairs.
+If the client has been present at MIAM meetings (Mediation and Information and Assessment Meetings) then your mediator can compete the form to provide evidence to the court that such sessions have been completed.

 The happiest situation in which MIAMS meetings do not have to be undertaken is if there is no dispute to resolve between parties.

-If there has been an allegation of domestic violence which has then led to the police taking action, or in the case of a civil dispute involving domestic violence, then MIAMS is not required and the mediator must express this on form FM1.
-Note that for this to be the case, the allegation and subsequent action must have taken place within the last 12 months.
+If there has been an allegation of domestic violence which has then led to the police taking action, or in the case of a civil dispute involving domestic violence, then MIAMS is not required, and the mediator must express this on the C100 form.

-There are other, complex circumstances, in which the FM1 form should indicate if MIAMS meetings are not necessary.
-These concern when the parties can not be located, where there would be significant harm to a child or where there are child protection issues are involved.
+There are other, complex circumstances, in which the C100 Form should indicate if MIAMS meetings are not necessary.
+These concern when the parties cannot be located, where there would be significant harm to a child or where there are child protection issues are involved.

-Contact us for Family Mediation – 03300 101 354
+Contact us for Family Mediation today – 03300 101 354